ajdoyl2/blog/README.md

 **Thoughts on data, technology, and building things that scale.**

-Data Product Owner working at the intersection of analytics engineering, platform architecture, and the messy reality of enterprise data.
-Currently navigating the journey from legacy systems to modern data stacks at a Fortune 500 bank.
+Working at the intersection of analytics engineering, platform architecture, and the messy reality of enterprise data.

 ---